 At a broader level, it enables automation that supports continuous compliance.
 It empowers IT teams to determine the ideal configuration across the environment, prevents unauthorized changes, catches deviations, and corrects the system back to desired state (often with self-healing capabilities, depending on the configuration management tool).

 Without configuration management, environments can fall into chaos and disorder, with variant configurations on different computer systems.
-Consistency matters, especially across enterprises, so that changes can be made at scale and efficiency is improved.
+Consistency matters, especially across enterprises, so that changes can be made efficiently at scale.
 Configuration management enables organizations to facilitate continuous delivery, streamline updates and upgrades, and improve stability across environments.

 The best configuration management processes result in systems that share as much commonality as possible, require as little bespoke work as feasible, and comply with all applicable internal and external compliance requirements.

-As mentioned, manually handling configuration management processes is not feasible or wise for larger organizations.
+As mentioned, manually handling configuration management processes isn’t realistic for larger organizations.
 A configuration management tool, like Puppet Enterprise, makes this an automated process that frees IT to focus on other priorities.
 No more 2 a.m. alerts!

 There are several factors to consider when selecting a configuration management tool.
 Provisioning, monitoring, cataloging, continuous delivery, and reporting are all IT infrastructure lifecycle components that should integrate with configuration management.

-The tools should also offer the flexibility to manage systems both on an ongoing basis and perform ad hoc administrative actions when required, and they should allow systems to be self-healing to enable continuous compliance.
+The tools should also offer the flexibility to both manage systems on an ongoing basis and perform ad hoc administrative actions when required.
+They should also allow systems to be self-healing to enable continuous compliance.